![]() |

 "Jatin was not only a pleasure to be around but also a library of knowledge within the UX realm.
-Just by talking and working with him on a daily basis ensured that I would without a doubt come home with a new bit of knowledge that I didn't have prior.
-He loves the UX process and he's a great advocate to have on your team when it comes to planning and designing.
-He can take critical feedback, he knows how to check his bias and he questions everything that he lays eyes on.
-Any company would be lucky to have him."
+Just by talking and working with him on a daily basis ensured that I would without a doubt come home with a new bit of knowledge that I didn't have prior."

 James McLain, UI/UX Designer at K12 Insight